‘Not the same Bibi’: Why Israel’s public has turned on Netanyahu

 “I don’t feel that he’s in control, he’s just sitting on the [prime minister’s] chair,” says Eliran, “and the extremists [in government] are pulling the wheel.”

-Amid cratering polls numbers, ongoing mass protests in the streets, and a recent military escalation on multiple fronts, Prime Minister Benjamin Netanyahu sought the comfort of a friendly chat on Israel’s Channel 14, considered a safe space for the long-serving premier’s messaging.
+Amid cratering poll numbers, ongoing mass protests in the streets, and a recent military escalation on multiple fronts, Prime Minister Benjamin Netanyahu sought the comfort of a friendly chat on Israel’s Channel 14, considered a safe space for the long-serving premier’s messaging.

 Yet even on the slavishly adoring TV outlet, the gravity of Mr. Netanyahu’s – and Israel’s – current reality broke through.